-Fremantle Stuff > People > Charles Millington Nixon
+Fremantle Stuff > photographers > Charles Nixon

 Nixon was in partnership with Henry Merrilees c.
 1892-1902, after which he continued alone, dating the second photo (below) @ after 1902.
 This > first c.
 1898 photo of Nixon & Merrilees studio (taken by Nixon) is obviously earlier than the second, and is courtesy of John Dowson, who published it in 2003: 13.

 Nixon's studio at 7 William Street became the Wrightsons barbershop from 1933.
 It's still there, but only just.
 This photo shows it c.
 1919.

 Dowson, John 2003, Old Fremantle: Photographs 1850-1950, UWAP.